Please wait for download

 4, sep99, p1, at www.ivorcatt.com/99.htm] Expedient in the interests of corrupt and

-unmistakably about secret courts.
-"Denning was a good friend of the Press, believing that the reporter
+wrote unmistakably about secret courts.
+"Denning was a good friend of the Press, believing that the

-was the watchdog of justice. ....
-Speaking in Adelaide in 1967 he criticised
+reporter was the watchdog of justice. ....
+Speaking in Adelaide in 1967 he

-the provisions of the Criminal Justice Bill, which prohibited full reporting
+criticised the provisions of the Criminal Justice Bill, which prohibited full

-of criminal proceedings in the Magistrates Courts.
-He said: 'Every court
+reporting of criminal proceedings in the Magistrates Courts.
+He said: 'Every

 essentials of justice being done in the community.
 Every judge, in a sense,